michellelclement/meatblog/README.md

 7. In Deploy, I clicked ‘Enable Automatic Deploys’ and deployed from the Master branch.
 8. Follow this I then clicked ‘Deploy Branch’ and the app was deployed successfully at the URL metablog.herokuapp.com

-### To create a clone of the Meatblog repository and run locally
+### To Create a Clone of the Meatblog Repository and Run Locally
 Cloning the repository makes a copy of the of the repository which you download and store on your machine locally.

 To make a clone of Meatblog, follow the following steps: